tsuru/tsuru/docs/build.rst

 source.

 This document assumes that tsuru is being installed on a Ubuntu machine.
-You can use equivalent packages for beanstalkd, MongoDB and other tsuru dependencies.
+You can use equivalent packages for beanstalkd, git, MongoDB and other tsuru dependencies.
 Please make sure you satisfy minimal version requirements.

 There's also a contributed `Vagrant <http://www.vagrantup.com/>`_ box, that